In carton production, the most expensive mistake often appears in folding and separation rather than the cutting line.

 This check reduces waste before full production begins.

-- Check flat size and folded shape separately.
+• Flat size and folded shape are checked separately.

-- Think about waste release at machine speed.
+• Waste release is considered at machine speed.